dpkristensen/globifest/documentation/project-format.md

-# Globifest - Configuration
+# Globifest - Project

-Configuration files store the selected options to use when building your project.
+Project files store information necessary to build one or more software targets under various configurations.

 ## 0 Legal Stuff